• Skip to primary navigation

 Best Instant Pot collard greens recipe pin with text box header.

-These tender and flavorful Southern collard greens are so easy to make, the Instant Pot will have them ready to eat in a flash!
-Collard greens are a classic in the South, it's a good way to add some greenery to your plate and the recipe is so simple, anyone can do it!
+These Instant Pot collard greens are tender, flavorful, and so easy to make as your Instant Pot will have them ready to eat in a flash!
+Collard greens are a classic in the South and can be served at any meal from Sunday family dinner to backyard cookouts.
+They're a fantastic way to add some greenery to your plate and will be a hit on any occasion!

 Best Instant Pot collard greens cooked in delicious broth and bacon.